 This model uses the information derived from the market, i.e., market prices.
 Since such information is inherently forward looking, market based approach depicts a firm's future performance considering market variables (Xu and Zhang, 2008).
-In the literature, this new methodology that uses market based variables for bankruptcy prediction usually follows Black and Sholes (1973) and Merton (1974) option pricing theory that expreses probability of bankruptcy occurring, which in turn depends on the volatility between the market value of the assets and the strike price (value of debt obligations).
-The critical level where firm will default is that when the worth of firm's assets moves down below a certain level (i.e., debt obligations).
-However, these theories provide no incremental information when the market is semi-strong form (Hillegeist et. al., 2004).
-Several recent studies that have used market-based variables for predicting default probability of a firm include Crosbie and Bohn (2002), Brockman and Turtle (2003), Vassalou and Xing (2004), and Reisz and Perlich
+In the literature, this new methodology that uses market based variables for bankruptcy prediction usually follows Black and Sholes (1973) and Merton (1974) option pricing theory that expresses probability of bankruptcy occurring, this in turn depends on the volatility between the market value of the assets and the strike price (value of debt obligations).
+The critical level where firm will default is that when the worth of the firm's assets moves down below a certain level (i.e., debt obligations).
+However, these theories provide no incremental information when the market is in semi-strong form (Hillegeist et. al., 2004).
+Several recent studies that have used market-based variables for predicting default probability of a firm include Crosbie and Bohn (2002), Brockman and Turtle (2003), Vassalou and Xing (2004), and Reisz and Perlich (2007).

-Hillegeistet.al., (2004), compared the market based approach (i.e., Black Sholes and Merton) with some accounting based approaches (i.e., MDA and Logit) and concluded that the market-based approach provides significantly more information about the default probability of a firm vis-avisaccounting-based approach.
-Contrary to Hillegeist, a study conducted by Reisz and Perlich (2007) examined default probability of 5784 industrial firms by employing both market and accounting based approaches.
+Hillegeist et.al., (2004), compare the market based approach (i.e., Black Sholes and Merton) with some accounting based approaches (i.e., MDA and Logit) and conclude that the market-based approach provides significantly more information about the default probability of a firm vis-a-vis accounting-based approach.
+Contrary to Hillegeist, a study conducted by Reisz and Perlich (2007) examine default probability of 5,784 industrial firms by employing both market and accounting based approaches.
 This study provides that the accounting-based measures outperform Black-Sholes-Merton measure and recommends them for achieving an optimal default prediction.